top of page

 Can anyone join the orchestra and choirs?

 The short answer is yes!
-Unlike other orchestras and choirs we don't want to turn people away.
+Unlike some other orchestras and choirs we don't want to turn people away.
 So even if we have lots of one instrument or voice, we want everyone to feel that they can join in and be part of something special.
 We don't audition people to join us but we recommend that they are grade 5 or above on their instrument(s) and that singers just love singing and want to sing in a group.
 We won't be having "seats"...by that I mean the 1st and 2nd of instruments will simply be about the harmony rather than the "importance".
 We will have no stars of the show and no divas!
 Everyone is just as important as the next person.
 After all, if I don't have any singers or musicians I'm just a bloke waving his arms in thin air!

 What kind of music can we expect to hear/play?